vlang/v/doc/docs.md

 ```

 ### Runes
-A `rune` represents a unicode character and are an alias for `u32`.
+A `rune` represents a unicode character and is an alias for `u32`.
 Runes can be created like this:
 ```v
 x := `🚀`
 ```

-A string can be converted to a runes list by the `.runes()` method.
+A string can be converted to runes by the `.runes()` method.
 ```v
 hello := 'Hello World 👋'
 hello_runes := hello.runes() // [`H`, `e`, `l`, `l`, `o`, ` `, `W`, `o`, `r`, `l`, `d`, ` `, `👋`]